Catholic Church in North America: Papal visits to North America

 On October 4, 1965, Pope Paul VI visited New York City for 13.5 hours, becoming the first Pontiff in the Western Hemisphere.
 During his visit he gave a 35-minute address on disarmament in the nuclear age, quoting the first Catholic President of the United States, John F. Kennedy.
 He visited President Lyndon Johnson for 46 minutes at the Waldorf Astoria hotel.
 He visited St. Patrick's Cathedral and a church near the United Nations.
 Starting in Queens, going through Harlem, and eventually down Fifth Avenue in Manhattan, he made a 25-mile procession greeting millions.
 He ended his visit with 90,000 worshipers celebrating Mass at Yankee Stadium.
 He finished his trip viewing Michelangelo's Pietà at the World's Fair in Queens.
 It is estimated he was seen in person by one million people and on television by 100 million.

-In October 1979, Pope John Paul II went to America on his first of seven trips.
+In October 1979, Pope John Paul II visited the United States on his first of seven trips.
 He started in Boston and went to New York, where at the United Nations he advocated for human rights for all, especially Palestinian Arabs.
 He spent two days in New York, finishing with 80,000 congregants by celebrating mass at the Yankee Stadium reminding individuals of the "urgent need" to aid the poor.
 He then met with President Jimmy Carter, becoming the first Pope to enter the White House.
 He made an address on the South Lawn to 100,000 guests where he spoke on limiting nuclear weapons and against abortion.

+In 1984, Pope John Paul II carried out the first papal visit to Canada; he visited again in 1987 and 2002.

 Pope John Paul II, known as the first Pope to truly travel to different nations, took a pilgrimage to the Americas to focus on a "reconquest".
 During the Pope's visit to the Americas he wanted to focus on Mexico as the bridge between the different nations as the majority would soon no longer be Catholic.
 He made seven trips over two decades in an attempt to prevent Catholics from converting to other religions or to avert growing secularization.
 During the Pope's fourth trip to Mexico he delivered the conclusions on the November 1997 synod on "America".

+Pope Benedict XVI visited President George W. Bush at the White House on April 16, 2008.